-For most of 2021 thus far, the stock market has generally been on an upward trend.
-However, economic, political and recent Omicron variant concerns have caused market volatility to resume before we close the door on 2021, potentially leaving some time to recognize built up losses in taxable accounts.
+2022 has been a year of market volatility with the stock market experiencing large losses coupled with some sporadic recoveries.
+Although the stock market may have reversed some of its earlier losses, many investments may still be worth less than they were worth at the beginning of this year.
+These market conditions present the potential opportunity to recognize built up losses in taxable accounts.
 Recognizing capital losses is a common strategy to reduce taxable income, but purchases of substantially identical securities can result in the disallowance of those losses via the wash sale rule.
-In general, this rule disallows a loss resulting from the sale of stock or securities, if, within the restricted period (a 61-day period beginning 30 days before the sale), the taxpayer "acquires", or enters into a contract or option to acquire, substantially identical stock or securities.
+In general, this rule disallows a loss resulting from the sale of stock or securities, if, within the restricted period (a 61-day period beginning 30 days before the sale), the taxpayer "acquires," or enters into a contract or option to acquire, substantially identical stock or securities.
 In addition, a loss from closing a short sale is similarly disallowed where, within the restricted period, substantially identical stock or securities are sold or another short sale of identical stock or securities is entered into.